If you’re pregnant, or suspect you might be pregnant, below is a handy list of pregnancy symptoms week by week.

 Your blood volume is increasing which means you might be feeling dizzy and feel like you need to go to the toilet all the time.

 Pregnancy sickness is still a feature of your morning or day.
-You might be craving certain foods but old familiar ones are off the favourites list.
+You might be craving certain foods but old familiar ones are off the favorites list.

 See more in 9 Weeks Pregnant – What To Expect In Week 9.